KevinVanthuyne/agon-docker-compose/README.md

 ## Deployment

+### First deployment

 - Build the images of all components
 - Push all images to Docker Hub
 - Run `docker-compose pull` to make sure the latest images are present
 - Run `docker-compose up -d` to start everything
   - This will use the default `.env` file.
 Run `docker-compose --env-file .env.dev up` to use the development environment
-- Run `docker-compose down` to stop all services
+- Run `docker-compose stop` to stop all services

 The following services will be exposed:
 - `agon-ui` on port 4200
 - `agon-backend` on port 8080

+❗ Be careful **not to use** `docker-compose down` to stop the services because the volume that contains all data will be deleted as well ❗

+### Updating the running containers

+- Run `docker-compose pull` to retrieve the latest images
+- Run `docker-compose up -d` to run the services with their updated images

 ## Seeding the database